 More and more service providers are proactively producing a document which describes their PCI DSS responsibility, often called an 'Assertion of Responsibility'.
 By reviewing this up front, it should articulate the requirements they are performing on your behalf, and what elements of compliance they are taking responsibility for.
 At this point, everybody should know ‘who, what and where’ and your own efforts can be designed appropriately.

 If the third party doesn't do this then create your own for each service provider, being sure to include the requirement and the system components.
 This might take some time at first and it's not worth combining these into a single view as it can cause confusion - different service providers may hold different responsibilities for different system components.
 Once you have this understanding, check it against your own scope to see if you're completely covered.
-If there is a gap, then the responsibilities remaining live with you.
+If there is a gap, then the responsibilities remain live with you.
 It's also really important that the AOC aligns with this documentation, referencing back to a contract.
 If you have this in place, then 12.8.5 is all set (and by definition, 12.8.1 too).

-Organizations may often have procurement teams, service management teams, compliance areas - this is bread and butter stuff for them, so be sure to engage with them in the normal way.
+Organizations may often have procurement teams, service management teams, and compliance areas - this is bread and butter stuff for them, so be sure to engage with them in the normal way.
 If your company growth means you've not yet got these areas, set aside some time to get this right.
 In all scenarios, Nettitude can provide support in this area and all areas of the PCI DSS; please get in touch.